Planning for the High Sierra Trail

 - Camera Gear – A potentially once-in-a-lifetime trip is always a stress point for a photographer.
 What gear to bring?
 What gear not to bring?
 Do I have enough memory cards?
 Will I have enough juice in my batteries? ect… Again… I don’t want to bring too much (weigh), but not have something I end up needing.
 You can find my packing list here, but I ended up with my camera, 2 lenses, tripod, 2 batteries, solar charger, and every memory card I had.

 - Weight – Both food and camera gear is heavy and when initially all put together, my pack was just south of 60lbs.
 Before hitting trail, I was able to get that down to 53lbs, which I felt was more respectable given that I had 10lbs of camera gear alone on top of eight days worth of food.
 In the end, it worked out, but I was still incredibly nervous.
 Even getting off-trail, my pack was still 45lbs!

 Looking back though, I used everything that I brought with me and I still don’t see what I could have shed.
 I did end up having some extra food, but that was a given since we got off trail a day early.
 I also did not use an ace bandage or a patch kit, but I would argue that was a good thing.

 Click here for my full packing and food list.

-So yeah… all that being said, the High Sierra Trail was logistically a total pain in the ass.
-And worth every single headache.
+The High Sierra Trail was logistically a total pain in the ass to plan… And worth every single headache.